elizafairlady/ish/docs/language.md

 end
 ```

-Anonymous functions can be passed directly as arguments:
+Anonymous functions can be passed as arguments:

 ```
 spawn fn do